Home · faucets

 What you'll need:

-• White vinegar (acetic acid kills algae/mold)
+• White vinegar (acetic acid kills algae and mold)

 • Small bowl or cup